How to Negotiate an Insurance Settlement

 Don’t Say Yes to the First Settlement Offer

 One of the keys to remember in insurance claim settlement negotiation is to say no to the first offer.
 The first offer is almost never as high as the insurance company is willing to go.
 Insurance companies offer low initial offers because they know many accident victims won’t discuss their rights with a lawyer or learn the true value of their claims.
 Many claimants will agree to the first offer without realizing they have the power to negotiate a higher amount.
 Ignore an adjuster that says it is the “top” or “final” offer.
-Talk to a lawyer before saying yes.
+Talk to a Denver personal injury lawyer before saying yes.

 Negotiate Using Strong Evidence

 The strength of your settlement negotiation lies in your accident-related evidence and documentation.
 Argue for a higher amount using your medical records, evaluations from medical experts, comparable cases, and police reports.
 Having evidence of your losses available to show the insurance company can improve your odds of getting a higher settlement offer.
 A lawyer can help you find and preserve key pieces of evidence.

 How Can an Attorney Help Me With My Settlement?